First: thanks for asking. Seriously. Click through to read my answer.

 The arrival of Unconquerable Sun will definitely shake up the crew!

-Servant Mage has a great visual flair and gets to the point with crisp, snappy moves.
+Servant Mage and The Keeper’s Six both have a great visual flair and get to the point with crisp, snappy moves.

 To those who haven’t read anything by me yet and are interested: If you do pick up something, thank you!